Our latest news

 The shoppers, members of the Kent-based Dementia Engagement and Empowerment Project (DEEP) group Memorybilia, are all people living with dementia and range in age from the mid-50s to the late 60s.
 They visited the Huguenot Museum ‘anonymously’ in October 2015 as part of its ongoing drive to ensure that its galleries and events are accessible to as many people as possible.

-Rica is working with Innovations in Dementia to launch a research resource which involves people dementia in local and national consumer research, providing feedback and insight on products, services and environments.
+We've been working with Innovations in Dementia to launch a research resource which involves people dementia in local and national consumer research, providing feedback and insight on products, services and environments.
 Read more here

 RiDC is delighted that the interactive heating control’s design incorporates many suggestions made by their consumer testing panel, including improved colour contrast on the display.